-In recent times, information and knowledge represent the key to obtaining a competitive advantage.
-Organizations that have high-quality, reliable data about their customers, products, services, and operations can make better decisions than those that lack data or have unreliable data.
-Poorly managed data is similar to poor capital management that results in lost time and opportunity.
+In recent times, information and knowledge represent the key to obtain a competitive advantage.
+Organizations that have reliable, high-quality data about their customers, products, services, and operations can make better decisions than those that lack data or have unreliable data.
+Poorly managed data is akin to poor capital management resulting in wasted time and opportunity.

-If there is no data governance, a well-defined structure or an adequate strategy that allows them to use or make good use of the data that the organization has, there is a risk of having inaccurate, incomplete data of low quality, which causes the data to can be misinterpreted.
+If there is no data governance, a well-defined structure or an adequate strategy that allows them to use or take advantage of the data that the organization has, there is a risk of having inaccurate, incomplete, and low-quality data, which causes the data to they can be misunderstood.

-Data Management is the development, execution and monitoring of plans, policies, programs and practices that deliver, control, protect and increase the value of data and information assets throughout their life cycle.
+Data Management is the development, execution and supervision of plans, policies, programs, and practices that deliver, control, protect and increase the value of data and information assets throughout their life cycle.

-How do we help companies to design Data Governance strategies?
+How do we help companies design Data Governance strategies?

-Data Governance is a discipline that organizations must implement, based on using data for decision making.
+Data Governance is a discipline that organizations must implement, to use data for decision making.

-The Data Strategies that an organization requires are linked to each other according to the following Strategic Framework:
+The Data Strategies that an organization requires are linked to each other in accordance with the following Strategic Framework:

-It is essential that organizations have a Data Strategy that responds to the Company’s Strategy in two ways, both by identifying the data that the company needs to have to meet its strategic objectives, and by identifying, from the data, new opportunities that contribute to the Mission of the Company.
-It is in this strategy where the types of data that the company requires are identified, who produces them, who consumes them, what principles must exist to generate a data-oriented culture that really sees them as the business asset they represent.
+It is essential that organizations have a Data Strategy that responds to the Company’s Strategy in two ways, both by identifying the data that the company needs to have to meet its strategic objectives, and by identifying, based on the data, new opportunities that contribute to the Company’s Mission.
+It is in this strategy that the types of data that the company requires are identified, who produces them, who consumes them, what principles must exist to generate a data-oriented culture that truly sees them as the business asset they represent.

 Data Governance Strategy